nickolyamba/Supervised-Learning/README.md

  - Boosted Decision Trees
  - ANN

 Bash Scripts require a certain pre-created folder structure for the data input and output.
-This structure can be found in bash variables at the top of the each file.
+This structure can be found in bash variables at the top of each script file and can be customized.

 2) Models computed using Scikit-Learn: